jac-davis/national-parks/README.md

 The inputs for each function are in [np_blogs.csv](https://github.com/jac-davis/national-parks/blob/main/np_blogs.csv)

-**Option 1 (easiest way):** The program automatically loops through np_blogs.csv (lines 151-165) and completes the following:
+**Option 1 (easiest way):** The program automatically loops through [np_blogs.csv](https://github.com/jac-davis/national-parks/blob/main/np_blogs.csv) (lines 151-165) and completes the following:
 1. Prints a dictionary of a cleaned rank for each blog
 2. Creates a CSV file of a cleaned rank for each blog
 3. Prints a combined ultimate rank using each blog

-To use this option: **add a blog to a new line np_blogs.csv.** Four examples have already been added.
-You will need:
+To use this option: **add a blog to a new line [np_blogs.csv](https://github.com/jac-davis/national-parks/blob/main/np_blogs.csv).** Four examples have already been added to the file.
+To add a blog, you will need the following information:
 - Column 1: Website/Blog Name
 - Column 2: Url (in double quotes)
-- Column 3: HTML tag that holds the list of national parks (in double quotes”
+- Column 3: HTML tag from the blog that contains the list of national parks (in double quotes)
 - Column 4: One-word nickname for the website (in double quotes).
-No spaces are allowed, so either delete them or use underscores in place of spaces.
+No spaces are allowed, so either delete the spaces or use underscores in place of them.

 **Option 2 (manual way):**
 Manually create an instance of the Blog_Rank class for the blog you want to clean and save the instance to a new variable.
 From here, you can apply the Blog_Rank class methods.